Milan San Siro Stadium Tickets and Visits

 Where to eat near the San Siro stadium?

-Food from La Barchetta Restaurant| ©Matteo Fiorino
+Food at La Barchetta Restaurant| ©Matteo Fiorino

-Food from La Barchetta Restaurant| ©Matteo Fiorino
+Food at La Barchetta Restaurant| ©Matteo Fiorino

 Around the stadium you will find a few street trucks where to eat snacks or finger food.
 However, their presence is more frequent on match days and you might find a few (or none) when you visit the stadium.

-In any case, there is no need to go back to the center, the San Siro neighborhood has plenty of quality bars and restaurants.
+In any case, there is no need to go back to the center, the San Siro neighborhood has quality bars and restaurants.
 Read on and discover a small list of the best ones:

 • Chiringuito San Siro, a must for any soccer fan.
 It is a few meters from the Giuseppe Meazza under some leafy trees that give a little relief if you visit the city in summer.
 You can have an aperitif with a close view of one of the most legendary stadiums in the world (Piazzale dello Sport).